 We review our long-lived assets, including amortizable intangibles and property, plant and equipment, for potential impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable.
 An impairment loss would be recognized for amortizable intangible assets and property, plant and equipment when estimated undiscounted future cash flows expected to result from use of the asset are less than its carrying amount.
 Management determines fair value by estimating future cash flows as a result of forecasting sales and costs.
 Impairment, if any, is measured as the amount by which the carrying amount of a long-lived asset exceeds its fair value.
 In fiscal 2011, we tested our indefinite-lived intangible assets and no impairment was indicated.
 Other factors indicating the carrying value of our amortizable intangible assets may not be recoverable were not present in fiscal 2011, and accordingly, no impairment testing was performed on these assets.
 In fiscal 2010, factors were present indicating the carrying value of certain amortizable intangible assets may not be recoverable, which prompted us to perform impairment testing on these assets.
 The carrying values of the assets were determined to be recoverable, and accordingly, no impairment charges were recognized during fiscal 2010.
-Other factors indicating the carrying value of our amortizable intangible assets may not be recoverable were not present during fiscal 2009, and accordingly, no impairment charges were recognized during fiscal 2010.
-Other factors indicating the carrying value of our amortizable intangible assets may not be recoverable were not present during fiscal 2009, and accordingly, no impairment charges were recognized during fiscal 2009.
-Should market conditions or the assumptions used by us in determining the fair value of assets change, or management change plans regarding the future usage of certain assets, additional charges to operations may be required in the period in which suc deferred tax asset will not be realized.
-As of fiscal 2011 and 2010, we had valuation allowances related to various state and foreign net deferred tax assets of \$7.5 million and \$7.0 million, respectively.
-We have no undistributed foreign earnings.
+Other factors indicating the carrying value of our amortizable intangible assets may not be recoverable were not present during fiscal 2009, and accordingly, no impairment charges were recognized in fiscal 2009.
+Should market conditions or the assumptions used by us in determining the fair value of assets change, or management change plans regarding the future usage of certain assets, additional charges to operations may be required in the period in which such conditions occur.